at stac everY day is transfer day!

 Transfer Students are an important part of our community.
-So our admissions team does everything it can to make your transition to STAC as simple as possible.
-We have agreements with many different community colleges.
-Please see the complete listing by clicking here.
+Our admissions team does everything it can to make your transition to STAC as simple as possible.
+We have agreements with many different community colleges, giving qualifying transfer students access to an additional Community College Scholarship.

 Before or when you apply, we provide you with a thorough credit evaluation to make the most of the courses you’ve completed elsewhere and to give you a roadmap detailing courses you’ll need to complete to earn your degree at STAC.
 Our partnerships with regional community colleges also help some transfer students maximize prior credits.